Trust Creation

 • Incapacity planning: While Powers of Attorney are always recommended as part of an overall estate plan, the best incapacity planning tool is a revocable living trust, which allows a designated person to manage Trust assets if you become incapacitated.

-• Probate avoidance: Texas probate proceedings are among the most straightforward and easiest to deal with in the country.
-Avoiding probate altogether, however, further reduces the stress your loved ones may feel upon your passing.
-All assets held within a Living Trust are protected from probate, making it possible for your loved ones to avoid court involvement altogether.
+• Probate avoidance: Texas probate proceedings are relatively straightforward when there is a properly drafted will, but bypassing probate reduces stress for your loved ones.
+Assets in a Living Trust are shielded from probate, allowing your loved ones to avoid court involvement entirely.

 Irrevocable Life Insurance Trusts